 I have been asked many times how to find a Temple, Master or how best to learn Taoism.
 So I created a short Taoism 101 course on how to discover Taoism.

 Here is a different type of guide to learning Taoism, a modernized practical guide to living as a Taoist!.
-Taoism teaches a person to follow their breath, to embrace wonder and the joy of living gracefully with style.
+Taoism teaches a person to follow their breath, to turn crisis into transformation, embrace wonder and the joy of living with style.

 What is Taoism?

 To many people, a confusing aspect of Taoism is its very definition.
-Many religions will happily teach philosophy and dogma which in reflection defines a person.
+Many religions will happily push judgment and dogma which in reflection defines a person.
 Taoism flips this around.
 It starts by teaching a truth; “The Tao” is indefinable.
 It then follows up by teaching that each person can discover the Tao on their terms.
 A teaching like this can be very hard to grasp when most people desire very concrete definitions in their own life.

 A simple way to start learning the definition of Taoism is to start within yourself.
 Here are three easy starting steps to learning Taoism: